 UMHB is authorized under federal law to enroll non-immigrant alien students.
 The university is a private institution and reserves the right to deny admission to an applicant for any lawful reason.

-A student or applicant who claims to have been unlawfully discriminated against due to any university regulation or policy or the official action of any university employee should submit a written complaint to the designated coordinator for university compliance with nondiscrimination policies:
+A student or applicant with a question about the university’s non-discrimination policies or who claims to have experienced unlawful discrimination in connection with any university program or activity should contact the designated coordinator for university compliance with nondiscrimination policies: